MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/commands.rst

-   "create_segments", "Use voice activity detection to create segments", :ref:`create_segments` "train_ivector", "Train an ivector extractor for speaker classification", :ref:`train_ivector` "classify_speakers", "Use ivector extractor to classify files or cluster them", :ref:`classify_speakers` "annotator", "Run a GUI annotator program for editing and managing corpora", :ref:`annotator`
+   "create_segments", "Use voice activity detection to create segments", :ref:`create_segments` "train_ivector", "Train an ivector extractor for speaker classification", :ref:`train_ivector` "classify_speakers", "Use ivector extractor to classify files or cluster them", :ref:`classify_speakers` "anchor", "Run the Anchor annotator utility (if installed) for editing and managing corpora", :ref:`annotator`

 Other utilities